celanthe/node-js-github-action/README.md

 ### Usage

 WIP.
 This project is intended to be a proof-of-concept for publishing NodeJS/JavaScript based community extensions to NPM automatically using GitHub Actions.

+### References:

+This project uses https://github.com/bpmn-io/bpmn-js-examples/tree/master/bundling as a reference for building a sample JS app to test these workflows!